SkillsWorkflow/Documentation/SkillsWorkflow/docs/marketplace/marketplace.md

    These workspaces must be upload to Non-standard/Shared/Cloud

-a) Menu
+Menu

  - Non-standard/Shared/Cloud/Menu/{name of the folder for the Workspace}/{name of the Workspace}

         Non-standard/Shared/Cloud/Menu/New Workspace/Upload Workspace

-b) Document
+Document

-- Non-standard/Shared/Cloud/Document/{name of the Document's folder}/{name of the folder for the workspace}
+- Non-standard/Shared/Cloud/Document/{name of the document's folder}/{name of the folder for the workspace}

         Non-standard/Shared/Cloud/Document/Job/New Workspace/Upload Workspace